-Today Parc Guell is one of Barcelona most popular tourist attractions.
+Today Parc Guell is one of Barcelona's top tourist attractions.
 The original idea of Park Guell was not to make a park or a tourist attraction.
 It was to create a private residential garden city for wealthy Barcelona residents, who could live in Park Guell on the hill El Carmel far from the smoke and noise of Barcelona's city centre and with lovely city views.
 The idea did not work, perhaps due to the remote location, or to the strange ideas and designs that Gaudi created.

-At that time, around 1900, there were many factories in the Barcelona - and the Barcelona air was not very clean.
-Guell bought the land where Parc Guell is to build a housing project where rich residents could escape the dirty air and noise of the city.
-There was already had a manor house on the site of Park Guell - called Larrard House or Muntaner de Dalt House - and it was close to a residential neighbourhood of houses called "La Salut" which means "health."
-So the idea of a garden city with views seemed good.
+At the time the park was created - around 1900 - there were many factories in Barcelona - and Barcelona's air was quite polluted.
+Guell bought the land on Carmel hill to build a housing project where rich residents could escape the dirty air and noise of the city.
+There was already had a manor house on the site of Park Guell - called Larrard House or Muntaner de Dalt House - and the land was close to a residential neighbourhood of houses called "La Salut," which means "health."
+So the idea of a garden city with views seemed solid.
 Park Guell was built in the years from 1900 to 1914 on a plot of land that measures 17.18 ha (0.1718 km²) in total

-This idea for a private housing development site came from the wealthy Catalan industrialist Count Eusebi Güell i Bacigalupi, who was inspired to create Park Guell after he had seen similar housing estates in England.
-He asked modernist architect Gaudi to design the infrastructure for a housing estate with 60 plots of land for houses on a piece of land he bought in 1899 called Can Muntaner de Dalt.
+The idea for a private housing development site came from the wealthy Catalan industrialist Count Eusebi Güell i Bacigalupi, who was inspired to create Park Guell after seeing similar housing estates in England.
+He asked his friend modernist architect Gaudi to design the infrastructure for a housing estate with 60 plots of land for houses on the land on Carmel hill, that he bought in 1899.
+The estate was called Can Muntaner de Dalt at the time.
 The location was a rocky hill side on mount Carmel called Muntanya Pelada - Bare Mountain.
 The idea was that people would buy plots of land and build their own houses.

 So Park Guell started as a property business venture and not as a park at all.
-But the plan was not a success.
+But housing plan was not a success.
 There was no interest from buyers at all.
-Only one plot of land was ever sold and only two new houses were built in Park Guell, so only three people owned houses in Park Guell.
-None of the two houses were designed by Gaudi - only the part infrastructure was by Gaudi.
+Only one plot of land was ever sold and only two new houses were built in Park Guell, bringing the number of houses in the park to three.
+None of the three houses were designed by Gaudi - only the part infrastructure was by Gaudi.

-Guell himself moved into the Larrard manor house and the Guell family lived there for many years.
+Count Guell himself moved into the Larrard manor house in Park Guell and the Guell family lived there for many years.
 Count Eusebi Guell died in his house in Park Güell in 1918.
 In 1923 the Güell family donated the land to the city and Park Güell was became the public park that we can enjoy today.
-It is fun to walk around and see how the park started as a housing site with roads, viaducts and terraces.
+It is fun to walk around and see how this iconic park started as a housing site with roads, viaducts and terraces.

-The vast central plaza was originally intended to be a theatre area for all the residents of the garden city to gather and watch theatre performances.
+The vast central plaza was originally intended as the theatre area for all the residents of the garden city to gather and watch theatre performances.
 It was called the Greek theatre and Gaudi even designed seating that could be erected for shows, that spectators could enjoy performances with views of the city and the sea in the background.
 The main plaza is 79 metres long and 36 metres wide.

-The most famous feature of Parc Guell is the the famous mythical curving serpentine bench, which snakes its way around the perimeter of the plaza.
-This is considered one of Gaudi's most original works
+The most famous feature of Parc Guell is the the famous mythical curving serpentine bench snaking its way around the perimeter of the main plaza.
+This is considered one of Gaudi's most original and famous works.

 The unique curved shape of the serpentine bench lets the people sitting on it talk privately and easily.
 The serpentine bench in Park Guell is decorated in a technique using broken shards of tiles and pottery to make a colourful mosaic.
 This is called "trencadis" in Catalan, or also called "pique assiette."